InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/project-setup/communication-tooling.md

 contributors pinging multiple host team members before receiving a definitive answer.

+## Context

+- A team depends on another team's component.
+- It would like to make contributions to that component.
+- Even when it happens in writing, communication happens in a 1-on-1 fashion.

 ## Forces

 - The host team is interested in receiving contributions and willing to mentor contributors.